dransho1/e90/DIRECTIONS.md

 	using the same IP and port from before.
 You should see some output if you move the controller sticks.

 4. Turn on the battery controller by toggle-ing the small button near the battery pack.
-The servos should mvoe if you move the left stick.
+The servos should move if you move the left stick.

 5. Lastly, turn on the ESC.
 You should hear a series of chimes, followed by a flashing amber light, and finally another series of chimes indicating the connection to the game controller.
 Congrats, now you can drive it around!